ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

 ``!include``
 ^^^^^^^^^^^^

 Parse the tagged file and include its tags.
-For example:

-Given ``input.yaml``:
+For example, given ``input.yaml``:

 .. code-block:: yaml